akamensky/XpressJ/README.md

 #### Development plans
 - 0.2.0
     - Add all verbs from HTTP 1.1 specification
+    - Add "all" verb to match any of HTTP verbs
 - 0.3.0
     - Add file handling (as bytes array)
 - 0.4.0